-With respect to any Distribution Date on which the Class Coupon of the Class A-1 or Class A-2 Certificates (or the Class Coupon of the Class A Certificates if the Class A-1 and Class A-2 Certificates are not outstanding) is greater than the Net WAC for such Distribution Date, the Current Interest for each such Class of Certificates will be deemed to consist of two portions: (a) the portion calculated as if the Class Coupon was based upon the Net WAC (such portion, the "WAC Portion"), and (b) the portion equal to the excess, if any, of (i) the Current Interest for such Class of Certificates over (ii) the WAC Portion (the "Senior Additional Portion").
+With respect to any Distribution Date (1) prior to the termination or liquidation of the Class AF Certificate REMIC, on which such Distribution Date the Class Coupon of the Class A-1 or Class A-2 Certificates is greater than the Net WAC for such Distribution Date or (2) after the termination or liquidation of the Class AF Certificates is greater than the Net WAC for such Distribution Date, the Current Interest for each such Class of Certificates will be deemed to consist of two portions: (a) the portion calculated as if the Class Coupon was based upon the Net WAC (such portion, the "WAC Portion") and (b) the portion equal to the excess, if any, of (i) the Current Interest for such Class of Certificates over (ii) the WAC Portion (the "Senior Additional Portion").
 Amounts otherwise distributable to certain classes of the Subordinate Certificates will be used to pay the Guaranteed Certificates any Senior Additional Portions (or, if the Guarantor is required to pay a Senior Additional Portion in connection with making a Guarantor Interest Payment, to reimburse the Guarantor for such Senior Additional Portion).